FireSquid6/inkdocs/packages/server/example/content/index.md

 title: Home
 ---

-# Hello World
+# Big Heading

-Hello world!
 This is the default index markdown file in the content/ folder.
 It has a title of home.
 [I'm a link](/blog)

-This is a change

 ## A Subheading